 - Be accepting and let them know that you support them.

 - Spend time with them in non-gendered spaces.

 - Allow them the freedom to explore and evolve their identity over time.

 - Donate your time or money to LGBTQ+ charities and organizations.

-If I could give you one piece of advice, it would be that regardless of how much you’ve learn, you still won’t know what a term means to another person unless you ask them.
+As a nonbinray adult, if I could leave you with one piece of advice, it would be that regardless of how much you’ve learn, you still won’t know what an identity means to another person unless you ask them.

 So ask respectfully and ask often.

 Are we connected yet on Instagram?
 If not, let’s make it happen so I can share in your world too!